 • Acceptance testing

-The Coding Phase, as it is seen in the picture, combines the two other stages and makes a V shape.
+The Coding Phase combines the two other stages and makes a V shape.

-The V-shaped model has the same applicability as the Waterfall Model.
-Moreover, requirements have to be clearly defined from the very beginning of the SDLC as going back and making changes will increase the product development costs.
-This model suits best the healthcare industry.
+The V-shaped model is applied like Waterfall.
+Requirements must be clearly defined at the beginning of the SDLC.
+Going back and making changes increases product development costs.
+This model best suits the healthcare industry.

 When to implement the V-shaped model?